 Breast Implant Exchange in Austin, TX

 Whatever your reasons for pursuing breast implant exchange may be, our surgeons at Austin Plastic & Reconstructive Surgery can help you achieve your goals.
 Our all-female practice ensures breast surgery patients feel at ease discussing their procedure and confident that their surgical team understands their concerns.
-Dr. Fisher and every member of our staff are here to guide you through each step of your journey.
+Additionally, every member of our staff are here to guide you through each step of your journey.
 We invite you to learn about your breast implant options and receive individualized treatment recommendations by scheduling a consultation.
-Please call (512) 815-0123 to schedule your consult with Dr. Fisher, or click here to send us an appointment request form.
+Please call (512) 815-0123 to schedule your consultation, or click here to send us an appointment request form.
 Our practice looks forward to serving you!

 Austin Plastic & Reconstructive Surgery